secengjeff/rapidresetclient/README.md

 -  Jeffrey  Lyon  -  *Initial  release*  - @secengjeff

 See also the list of [contributors](https://github.com/secengjeff/rapidresetclient/contributors)

 ## License

 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-This  work  is  based  on  the [initial analysis  of  CVE-2023-44487](https://cloud.google.com/blog/products/identity-security/how-it-works-the-novel-http2-rapid-reset-ddos-attack) by  @jsnell  and  Daniele  Iamartino  at  Google.
+This work is based on the [initial analysis of CVE-2023-44487](https://cloud.google.com/blog/products/identity-security/how-it-works-the-novel-http2-rapid-reset-ddos-attack) by Juho Snellman and  Daniele Iamartino at Google.